All About Housing

 Residence hall descriptions can be reviewed online.

 As a result of the University’s commitment to the residential life program, all students who are under 23 years of age and who do not live with immediate relatives or legal guardians, within a reasonable distance from campus, are not married or in a domestic partnership are required to live on campus and to participate in a University meal plan for all four years.
 Please note, housing is not guaranteed for students under the age of 16 or over 23 years old and is only assigned on space available basis.
 Students who have received express permission from the Student Life Office to live off campus are the exceptions to the housing requirement.
 Petitions for off-campus living must be completed, received and approved through the online Student Housing System (see the checklist).

 Residence Hall Assignment Process

 For students starting in the SPRING semester, your hall assignment will be confirmed by personal e-mail no later than the end of December.
 Regardless of whether you are living on or off campus, all new Spring students are required to complete the appropriate Housing Applications found on the Student Life portal.

 Residence Hall Management

 The Residence Life and Housing Staff are dedicated to building lasting communities of learning.
-They contribute to a positive collegiate and holistic experience for every resident on campus by providing guidance on a variety of topics and planing educational, social, and developmental programs.
+They contribute to a positive collegiate and holistic experience for every resident on campus by providing guidance on a variety of topics and planning educational, social, and developmental programs.
 They also see to it that the halls are comfortable and conducive to academic achievement.
 Students are invited and encouraged to work with the hall staff in planning the use of the residence hall activity funds allocated each semester.
 Get involved to make the most of your new living environment.